 In most other countries, between a third to a half of all new homes are organised or built by people themselves, yet in the UK less than 10% are currently delivered this way.

-In 2014/15, the Nationwide Foundation commissioned NaCSBA to run a major R&D programme to help more people build their own affordable homes.
+In 2014/15, the Nationwide Foundation funded NaCSBA to run a major R&D programme to help more people build their own affordable homes.

 The year-long programme involved identifying why other European countries deliver a much higher proportion of their new homes via self build, as well as supporting NaCSBA’s work with about 50 local authorities in the UK helping them deliver more opportunities for people to build or commission their own affordable homes.

 In addition, the work examined whether new financial products would help the sector grow and make it easier for people in need of affordable housing to access loans.